JohnStephenEvil/ArkhamSpeedrunningWiki.github.io/Resources.md

 __**Savefile Converter**__
 A program that converts Steam save files into Epic Games save files for the Batman: Arkham Games.
 You can download the latest version from [the GitHub page here](https://github.com/Green-Bat/Savefile-Converter/releases).

+__**100% Route Tracker (WIP)**__
+Checks the game's save files to keep track of and display your progress.
+Works for all four main-series Arkham games.
+Routes are not set or optimized for certain categories (specifically Catwoman for City, and NG+ for City and Origins).
+Very much a work-in-progress.
+[Download here](https://github.com/ShikenNuggets/ArkhamRouteTracker/releases).

 __**Autosplitters**__
 City, Origins, and Knight have autosplitters available for the PC versions.
 All Arkham autosplitters are uploaded into [this GitHub repository](https://github.com/ShikenNuggets/Autosplitters), and are also accessible through LiveSplit itself.